neijrr/nextcloud_passwords_handbook_ru/Administrators/Notifications/Platform-Support-Notification.md

 ## Why am i seeing this notification?
 With the first release of a new year, the passwords app drops support for all major versions of Nextcloud except the latest and all PHP versions without [active support](https://php.net/supported-versions.php) by the PHP community.
 For systems that use a PHP version which is still supported by Nextcloud but not by the passwords app, the Nextcloud appstore will automatically switch to the [legacy support release](../System-Requirements#lsrlegacy-support-releases).
+A notification of this upcoming change is sent to administrators of Nextcloud instances that are affected by this change.

 **NOTE:** The latest version of Nextcloud can be found in their [Maintenance and Release Schedule](https://github.com/nextcloud/server/wiki/Maintenance-and-Release-Schedule).
 We don't care if wherever you're getting Nextcloud from is not up-to-date.